ChartIQ/chartiq-react-app/README.md

 A list of default properties is available in *[src/chartiq/_config.js](./src/chartiq/_config.js)*, which can be used as a guide for creating custom configurations and for understanding the inner composition structure of the `AdvancedChart` component.

-We highly recommend that the pattern outlined in *[main.js](./src/main.js)* and *[custom_chartiq_folder](./src/custom_chartiq_folder)* is followed when customizing configurations.
-We also strongly recommend that the default format is maintained as much as possible, extending and modifying required areas only.
+We strongly recommend that the pattern outlined in *[main.js](./src/main.js)* and *[src/custom_chartiq_config](./src/custom_chartiq_config)* is followed when customizing configurations.
+We also recommend that the default format is maintained as much as possible, extending and modifying required areas only.
 This approach will simplify future release integration.

 Displaying editor content side by side with the browser while running `npm start` enables you to quickly assess configuration changes.
 Editor code completion typically provides information on available configuration options.

 ![Configuration edit](./_resources/ChartIQ_ReactApp_config_editing.gif)

-## Project Structure
+## <a name="project-structure"></a>Project Structure

 ```sh
 src